LocuraDU/TS4-Locura-Female-Sith-Posters/README.md

 A simple mod that adds a few posters of some great female Sith artwork.

 # Installation
 Download the **.package** file of your choice and place in your mod folder.
+Download the file by clicking on the file and then click **Download** on the right side.

 # Preview
 <img src="source/swatch/sith_female_S1.png" width="128"><img src="source/swatch/sith_female_S2.png" width="128"><img src="source/swatch/sith_female_S3.png" width="128"><img src="source/swatch/sith_female_S4.png" width="128">